mcoirad/the-grunfeld/_executives/Pete D'Alessandro_['SAC'].md

 ---
-bpm_rank: 113
+bpm_rank: 114
 draft_bust_list: '<ul>

-  <li>Drafted Ben McLemore with 7th pick but was worth 51th pick.</li>
+  <li>Drafted Ben McLemore with 7th pick but was worth 60th pick.</li>

-  <li>Drafted Nik Stauskas with 8th pick but was worth 52th pick.</li>
+  <li>Drafted Nik Stauskas with 8th pick but was worth 58th pick.</li>

+  <li>Drafted Ray McCallum with 36th pick but was worth 52th pick.</li>

   </ul>'
 draft_description: This executive has only drafted 3 players and thus doesn't have